LeilaZarban/release-notes/portal/portal-sprint-97.md

 ![CashBoxIdentification.png](images/sprint-97/CashBoxIdentification.png)

 ##### New page for the overview of the signature creation units (DE market)
-As a part of the migration process of the portal to react-based components, a new page was integrated that offers a quick overview of the signature creation units for DE market, as well a search functionality and the option to configure them.
+As a part of the migration process of the portal to react-based components, a new page was integrated that offers a quick overview of the signature creation units for DE market, as well as search functionality and the option to configure them.
 Aside from previous functionalities that are still there, some additional points can be found:

 - Outlet number is shown inside of the table
 - Serial number is moved to expander